Scientific Name

 How to Grow and Care

 The only things that can kill these plants are cold, hot, blasting the sun, and overwatering.
 It likes a winter's rest and should be kept dry during the winter months.
-The plant will begin to grow from early spring, and watering should be increased gradually until late spring when the plant should be in full growth.
+The plant will begin to grow in early spring, and watering should be increased gradually until late spring, when the plant should be in full growth.
 Water regularly during the growing period so long as the plant pot is allowed to drain and not sit in a water tray.

 Monanthes may be attractive to various insects, but plants in good condition should be nearly pest-free.
 Repot it every 2 or 3 years to evaluate the health of the plant and provide a larger growing space being careful not to damage the sensitive roots.